gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 most.
 Loosing focus during the run is unwanted because it decreases productivity and breaks the flow.
-Further if unit tests are slow, developers will not run tests regularly or skip running them completely and tests will loose their purpose to provide fast feedback.
+Further if unit tests are slow, developers will not run tests regularly or skip running them completely.
+Then tests will loose their purpose to provide fast feedback.
 Martin Fowler speaks of a **[compile suite and a commit suite](https://martinfowler.com/bliki/UnitTest.html)**.
 Normally developers work on a specific part or unit of a system like a single file or class.
 With every compilation, they only run the related tests to get feedback as fast as possible.
-Hence this group of tests is "compile suite".
+Hence this group of tests is the "compile suite".
 The compile suite comprises the smallest set of tests which verify the correctness of the unit of the system which is currently worked on.
-After finishing work on a feature or bugfix, before committing, all unit tests are run to check if nothing else is broken.
-Hence these tests are called the "commit suite".
+After finishing a feature or bugfix, before committing, all unit tests are run to check if nothing else is broken.
+Hence this group of tests is called the "commit suite".

 The optimal duration of a unit test is in the nanosecond range.
-Even if a few hundred milliseconds sounds fast for a single test, it will be much too slow.
-For a project with multiple thousand tests, it would take minutes to complete all tests.
-Developer will only reluctantly wait or even worse they will skip running them completely.
+A few hundred milliseconds sounds fast for a single unit test but it is too slow if you think about a project with multiple thousand tests.
+All tests would take minutes to complete.
+A developer will only reluctantly wait or even worse he will skip running the tests.

-Tests, relying on network calls, database queries or time related logic, are inherently slow.
-In order to make these tests fast Test Doubles can be used.
-With a Test Double you *inject* a fake implementation in order to replace the database or http call.
+Tests, relying on network calls, database queries or time related logic, are inherently slow. **Test Doubles** are a method to make tests fast and reliable.
+With a Test Double you *inject* a fake implementation replacing the database or http call.
 This technique is well know as [Dependency Injection](https://martinfowler.com/articles/injection.html#InversionOfControl).

-In the code block below the UserService uses a UserRepository in order to carry out the intended business logic.
-A real UserRepository talks naturally to a database and is too slow for a good unit test.
-In order to make the test fast we substitute the real implementation with a FakeUserRepository.
+In the code block below the UserService uses the UserRepository to carry out the intended business logic.
+A real UserRepository talks naturally to a database and is too slow for a unit test.
+Here the real database implementation is substituted with a FakeUserRepository.

 ``` java
 public class UserServiceTest {